-- % of children and young people leaving compulsory education achieving levels (1-8) on the Qualification Credit Framework - % of children and young people with disabilities moving into further and higher education - % of children and young people with disabilities moving into training - % of young people who receive home tuition - Numbers and % of young people identified as SLDD in mainstream and discreet provision in Further Education (FE) colleges. - Numbers and % of young people with a disability leaving further education achieving levels (1-8) on the Qualification Credit Framework
+- % of children and young people leaving compulsory education achieving levels (1-8) on the Qualification Credit Framework - % of children and young people moving from mainstream, special units and special schools into further and higher education - % of children and young people moving from mainstream, special units and special schools into training - % of children and young people moving from mainstream, special units and special schools into employment- under 16 hours a week / over 16 hours a week - % of young people with special educational needs and disability who transfer from mainstream education to special schools at age 16 - % of young people who receive home tuition - Numbers and % of young people identified as SLDD in mainstream and discreet provision in Further Education (FE) colleges.

-- Evidence would indicate that young people with disabilities, on average, have less formal qualifications (GCSE's) on leaving school than their peers. - Young people with disabilities feel that it is hard to know where to get support for their education or training, for example, when they finish a course and still are not qualified to do a job. - In some cases, young people with disabilities perceived that they were offered less opportunities than their peers in educational settings - Young people with disabilities, depending on where they live, may have less access and less choices to post statutory education opportunities - Patient & Client Council (2011) survey of 88 Severe Learning Disability / Difficulty (SLDD) students across the 6 Further Education Colleges.
+- Evidence would indicate that young people with disabilities, on average, have less formal qualifications (GCSE's) on leaving school than their peers. - Young people with disabilities feel that it is hard to know where to get support for their education or training, for example, when they finish a course and still are not qualified to do a job. - Young people in special schools may not be encouraged to achieve as much as those in mainstream or learning support - Young people with disabilities, depending on where they live, may have less access to post school opportunities. - Patient & Client Council (2011) survey of 88 Severe Learning Disability / Difficulty (SLDD) students across the 6 Further Education Colleges.
 While most students had a positive and enjoyable experience, a number of concerns were identified including who decides on course students take, limited range of courses, uncertainty about post-college options, large class sizes, lower support levels, non acceptance by other students.